uidaholib/dds-student-workflow/content/3-metadata.md

 - Example value: `46.731634`

 ##### longitude
 - A geographic coordinate specifying the east-west position of an item.
+Follow "latitude" instructions above to locate longitude data.
 - Example value: `-117.165625`

 ##### source
 - The physical source of the material being scanned.
-- Sometimes this is a single physical collection here at U of I and sometimes this is from several collections.
+- Sometimes this is a single physical collection here at U of I and sometimes this is from several collections (check with your supervisor to identify the source of the items you are describing).
-- This will also be the call number, collection number or the physical reference of the item, so people are able to find the item in person if they want to.
+- This will sometimes include the physical collection's collection number or call number,so people are able to find the item in person if they want to.
 - Generally follows the pattern "collection name, organization name".
-- Example value: `PG 5, University of Idaho Library Special Collections and Archives`
+- Example value: `Idaho Cities and Towns Photographs, PG 5, University of Idaho Library Special Collections and Archives`

 ##### identifier
 - The unique identifier assigned to the object by the object’s (usually physical) source collection in Special Collections.